 View more information about Otago's graduate attributes.

 Upon completion of this paper, students should be able to:

-- Design and undertake your own primary research project in the field of tourism.
+- Design and undertake their own primary research project in the field of tourism

-- Demonstrate original thinking, especially in your approach to academic study.
+- Demonstrate original thinking, especially in their approach to academic study